 Timing will be important, because this shower's peak is strong but brief (near 1 UT on the 14th).
 Once again, this is great timing for North Americans, especially in the eastern half (8 p.m.
 EST), on the evening of the 13th.
 This is a show you won't want to miss.

 Geminid meteors come from 3200 Phaethon, an asteroid discovered in 1983 that circles the Sun every 3.3 years.
 In fact, recent observations suggest that Phaethon might be a "rock comet" that sheds particles when its surface heats up to roughly 1,300°F (700°C) at each perihelion.

 Although the Ursid shower delivers only a modest 10 meteors per hour under even the best conditions, it has the advantage of having a radiant near the bowl of the Little Dipper — so it's in view all night from northern latitudes.
-Peak activity, which lasts just a few hours, is predicted for around 2h UT — well timed for North America and Europe.
-This might be a good year to check out this little-known shower: Jenniskens predicts a spike in activity (double or triple the usual rate) just before 22h UT on December 22nd.
+Peak activity, which lasts just a few hours, is predicted for around 9h UT — well timed for North America and Europe.
+You can start looking after it gets dark on the 21st, but you'll see more Ursids once the first-quarter Moon sets after midnight of the 22nd.

 The editors of Sky & Telescope have assembled a complete guide to meteor observing, with resources for beginners and experienced amateurs alike.
 Our FREE Shooting Stars eBook covers the history, art, and science of meteor showers; just enter your email address below to access this download.